Day 5: "The World Upside Down" / उल्टी दुनिया

 Level 2 -- Headstand Prep at Wall (for those learning to invert):

-Set up with the interlaced hands about 6 inches from the wall.
-Follow steps 1-7 above (through the tuck position), using the wall behind you as a safety net.
-Practice tucking the knees to the chest and finding balance in the tuck.
-Stay in the tuck for 5-10 breaths.
-Come down.
+Set up with hands about 6 inches from the wall.
+Follow steps 1-3 above, using the wall as a safety net.
+Practice the tuck for 5-10 breaths.
 Repeat 2-3 times.

 >